novasearch/SLVideo/README.md

 This folder contains the script responsible for parsing the **EAF** files

-- `eaf_parser.py`: Iterates through the available EAF files (one for each annotated video), parses the relevant info into JSON files and creates the video captions files
+- `eaf_parser.py`: Has all the functions for handling the EAF files, such as iterating through the available EAF files (one for each annotated video), parsing the relevant info into JSON files and creating the video captions files

 #### `embeddings`

 This folder contains the scripts responsible for generating embeddings for text and image

-- `encoders`: This folder has one file for each of the implemented encoders and one with the abstract class that is extended by the other files.
+- `encoders`: This folder has one file for each of the implemented encoders and one with the abstract class that is extended by the other files
 - `embeddings_generator.py`: Has the functions responsible for generating embeddings for text and images.
 This is where the embedding generator model is defined
 - `embeddings_processing.py`: Iterates through the extracted video frames and generates its embeddings.
 Also contains